-- The class mentor gives timely guidance to the students in all academic matters. - Special academic counseling by the class mentor is given to differently abled, SC/ST, OBC, and minority students - Women's cell arranges counseling session to girl students. - Counselling cell offers the service of external counsellor for the benefit of all students.
+- The class mentor gives timely guidance to the students in all academic matters. - Special academic counselling by the class mentor is given to differently abled, SC/ST, OBC, and minority students. - Women's cell arranges counselling session to girl students. - Counselling cell offers the service of external counsellor for the benefit of all students.

-No. of students benefited 220
+No. of students benefited